linkeddatacenter/kees/README.md

 In order to let computers to work for us, they must understand data: not just the grammar and the syntax but the real meaning of things.

-KEES proposes some specifications to add metadata to a *domain knowledge* in order to make it tradeable and shareable.
+KEES (Knowledge Exchange Engine Service) proposes some specifications to add metadata to a *domain knowledge* in order to make it tradeable and shareable.

 KEES allows to formalize and license: